conditionWang/Data_Centric_AI_IP_Protection/README.md

-# Data_Centric_Responsible_AI
+# Data Centric AI Intellectual Proterty Protection
-This is the repository that introduces research topics related to developing responsible AI from a data-centric perspective.
-Such topics include data-centric model protection, data authorization protection, data copyright protection, and any other data-level technologies that make AI model more responsible.
+This is the repository that introduces research topics related to protecting the intellectual property (IP) of AI from a data-centric perspective.
+Such topics include data-centric model IP protection, data authorization protection, data copyright protection, and any other data-level technologies that protect IP of AI.

 ## Data-Centric Model Protection
 ### Image Data